 Call your doctor if your symptoms do not improve after 2 days of treatment.

-To be sure loteprednol is not causing harmful effects, your vision may need to be checked after using the medication for 10 days or longer.
-Do not miss any scheduled visits to your doctor.
+To be sure loteprednol is not causing harmful effects, your eyes may need to be checked after using the medication for 10 days or longer.

 Additional Alrex Information